 The primary focus of the Melbourne marketing strategy is to strengthen Melbourne's reputation as a compelling global destination of choice – whether visiting for business, study or leisure.
 Marketing activity focuses on profiling Melbourne as a creative, cultural and innovative destination, emphasising its many and varied neighbourhoods and reinforcing Melbourne's role as the gateway to regional Victoria.
 Melbourne's unique calendar of sporting, cultural and business events are actively leveraged to highlight Melbourne's brand strengths, enhance its reputation, and stimulate visitation from key markets globally.

-Most recently, Visit Victoria implemented the Play Melbourne Live campaign, the fourth and final iteration of the Play Melbourne destination marketing campaign for Melbourne, which was launched nationally in 2011.
+Previously, Visit Victoria implemented the Play Melbourne Live campaign, the fourth and final iteration of the Play Melbourne destination marketing campaign for Melbourne, which was launched nationally in 2011.
 Featuring one of the latest live-streaming technology platforms, Periscope, this campaign invited target audiences globally to 'Play Melbourne live' and experience the real Melbourne in an unfiltered and authentic manner, showcasing a range of events and uniquely Melbourne experiences via a series of live video broadcasts called 'games'.

 The 'games' used a custom-made ball embedded with a smartphone designed to be passed around by Melburnians while streaming live footage of the city.
 This initiative built on the success of the innovative way in which target audiences were engaged through the delivery of the Melbourne Remote Control Tourist digital activation in 2013.